Why Won’t My Dishwasher Drain?

 The garbage disposal is located underneath your sink.
 Its primary role is to collect solid food into the grinding compartment.
 When it is activated, it will spin quickly, forcing any food against the outer wall and pulverizing the contents.
 The tiny particles get flushed with water through small halls in the compartment wall.

 Every dishwasher has a drain hose that empties into the garbage disposal drain.
-If the garbage disposal contains large food particles, it can cause the dishwasher to drain improperly.
+If the garbage disposal contains large food particles, it can cause the dishwasher to drain cleaning.
 You can try running the garbage disposal to see if it helps the drain in your dishwasher.

 Get into the habit of leaving your water on while the garbage disposal runs for about 10 to 15 seconds.
 This will help remove any particles that are lingering in the P-trap.